AdeepaK2/Safe-Carry-Plus-IOT-ESP32/README.md

 # Safe-Carry-Plus-IOT-ESP32
-Here's a README file for the Safe Carry Plus project:

----

-# Safe Carry Plus - Smart Luggage

 Welcome to the Safe Carry Plus project!
 This repository contains the code and documentation for our Microcontroller-Based Application Development Project, which aims to create a smart luggage system that enhances travel security and convenience.